-Acceptable tests include: [indicate the type of test (rapid or PCR) that will be accepted and whether self/home tests are permitted].
-An at-home test may not be both self-administered and self-read by the employee unless it is observed by [Company Name] or an authorized telehealth proctor.
+Acceptable tests include rapid antigen tests (including at-home tests) and PCR tests.
+However, an at-home test may not be both self-administered and self-read by the employee unless it is observed by [Company Name] or an authorized telehealth proctor.

 Any persons found to have provided false documentation will be subject to termination of employment.